 From an astrological standpoint, this convergence is reinforced by the broader structure of McAdoo’s chart.
 Saturn in Libra in the 10th house, as victor, describes the imposition of order within systems of exchange—law, finance, and institutional balance—while his in-sect Jupiter supports large-scale public execution.
 Together, these placements describe a figure capable of stabilizing and directing complex systems under strain.
 McAdoo’s tenure thus belongs to a transitional phase in the Fed’s history: before Strong’s centralization of power, before the emergence of modern central bank independence, and at a moment when the demands of war transformed an unfinished institution into an instrument of national policy.

-Subscribe for presentation of the horoscope and a discussion on the victor, physiognomy, the Moon’s Configuration, influence of sect, and the early/late bloomer model.
+Subscribe for complete access to model discussion for the victor, physiognomy, Moon’s Configuration, influence of sect, and the early/late bloomer thesis.

 Complete biographical chronology, rectification and time lord studies available in Excel format as a paid subscriber benefit.